 Wake Dental Care offers theses tips to help you properly brush your teeth.
 Brushing and flossing are of paramount importance to oral hygiene.
-While bi-annual dental cleanings with us at Wake Dental Care will help to remove plaque, tartar and debris, excellent homecare methods are equally valuable.
-Proper brushing and flossing can enhance the health of the mouth, make the smile sparkle and prevent serious diseases.
+While bi-annual dental cleanings with us will help to remove plaque, tartar and debris, excellent homecare methods are equally valuable.
+Proper brushing and flossing will help prevent major dental problems due to tooth decay.

 How to Properly Brush & Floss